daisuke1227/Daisuke-Signer/README.md

 # Daisuke-Signer
-Daisuke Signer is an experimental iPA signer and front end made using [zsign](https://github.com/zhlynn/zsign), a CJS wrapper, and Vite for a frontend.
+Daisuke Signer is an experimental iPA signer and website made using [zsign](https://github.com/zhlynn/zsign), a CJS wrapper, and Vite for a frontend.
 The signer includes easy ways to sign any iPA file using custom certificates and the ability to modify the iPA however you want using [cyan](https://github.com/asdfzxcvbn/pyzule-rw)